Tax on ₹25 Lakh Salary: New vs Old Regime + In-Hand Pay

 The Break-Even Point

-To beat the New Regime tax of ₹4.18L, you need Old Regime deductions greater than:
+To beat the New Regime tax of ₹3,19,800, you need total deductions exceeding: